top of page

 Section 1.
 Sources

-The funds of the Alliance shall be derived from membership fees and dues and fundraising projects approved by the General Assembly.
+The funds of the Alliance shall be derived from membership fees, dues, fundraising projects, and grants approved by the International Assembly.

 Section 2.
 Dues